 Do you have a cause you are passionate about?

-Like the #BostonStrong and #NoMakeUpSelfie campaigns, the viral #IceBucketChallenge that raised US$115million in just a few weeks was a grassroots project not started by the ALS organisation, but by supporters.
+Like the #BostonStrong and #NoMakeUpSelfie fundraisers, the viral #IceBucketChallenge that raised US$115million in just a few weeks was a grassroots project not started by the ALS organisation, but by supporters.
 It went viral thanks to ALS-sufferer Pete Frates.

 Explaining that “ice water and ALS are a bad mix” he challenged a mix of friends and famous people to join the fun and dump ice water on themselves within 24 hours or donate to the cause.
 It quickly reached millions of people as well as the likes of David Beckham, Will Smith, Justin Timberlake, Mark Zuckerberg, Bill Gates and even then-President Obama fuelling the “cool factor” for others to participate.